 - Apply for a loan under the scheme with one of the participating finance providers using the eligibility reference number.

-Eligibility reference numbers issued before the launch of the expansion will still be eligible as long as they have not yet lapsed.
 Once issued, an eligibility reference number is active for six months.

 For loans in excess of €250,000, a Business Plan must be completed as part of the application process.
 Business plan guidance is available on the SBCI website.